 All hardware choices should consider the instructional needs of schools and students.
-Districts should rely on local expert judgments and discussions with appropriate authorities to determine the hardware that is most appropriate to deliver quality instruction, and to support all students, including (but not limited to) gifted students, students with disabilities, and English language learners.
+Districts should rely on local expert judgments and discussions with appropriate authorities to determine the hardware that is most appropriate to deliver quality instruction, and to support all students, including (but not limited to) students with disabilities, English language learners and at-risk student populations.
 A focus on issues of accessibility and accommodations for all students must be ongoing throughout the device acquisition process.

-Efficient and effective purchasing of appropriate technology, and the best use of district resources, are critically important.
+Efficient and effective purchasing of appropriate technology is critically important.
 Districts must strive to maximize available State aids, their own local funds, and any other sources of funding, mindful of State law governing purchasing and their own purchasing policies.

 School districts may be able to use district resources effectively to obtain technology through cooperative purchasing, lease-purchases, and purchasing through New York State contracts administered by the Office of General Services (OGS).